spacewalk01/depth-anything-tensorrt/README.md

    pip install -r requirements.txt
    ```

-2. Copy and paste [dpt.py](https://github.com/spacewalk01/depth-anything-tensorrt/blob/main/dpt.py) in this repo to `<depth_anything_installpath>/depth_anything` folder.
-Then, copy [export.py](https://github.com/spacewalk01/depth-anything-tensorrt/blob/main/export.py) in this repo to `<depth_anything_installpath>`.
+2. Copy and paste all files in depth-anything_v1 to `<depth_anything_installpath>/depth_anything` folder.
 Note that I've only removed a squeeze operation at the end of model's forward function in `dpt.py` to avoid conflicts with TensorRT.
 3. Export the model to onnx format using [export.py](https://github.com/spacewalk01/depth-anything-tensorrt/blob/main/export.py).
 You will get an onnx file named `depth_anything_vit{}14.onnx`, such as `depth_anything_vitb14.onnx`.
 Note that I used torch cpu version for exporting the onnx model as it is not necessary to deploy the model on GPU when exporting.